Is it legal?

 Is this a good racket for me if I have had back, elbow, and shoulder problems in the past?

-Yes.
-The Natural Power Grip promotes a more balanced approach to the game of tennis.
+Yes, the Freestyle and the Diamond promote a more balanced approach to the game of tennis.
 When using both sides of your body more equally, there is going to be less incidence of injury and/or re-injury.

 How many different sizes do you have?